Break's

 What constitutes a release in your books?

-The simple algorithm is: if it's visually, aurally and/or functionally different to existing releases, and related to the demo/cracking scene, it's in.
+The simple checklist goes like this: if it's visually, aurally and/or functionally different to existing releases, and related to the demo/cracking scene, it's in.

 For example, I count different instances of the same crack intro different releases as the content clearly differs.
 Updated versions such as bug fixes are also worth archiving.

-You might not agree with my definitions, but in that case you're free to get your files from elsewhere. :)
+You may disargree with my definitions, but in that case you're free to get your files from elsewhere. :)

 Why so few AGA prods and recent releases?

-Second, even though I'm building an impartial collection I make no effort to hide the fact that I love good old OCS/ECS releases :)
+Second, even though I'm building an impartial collection I make no effort to hide the fact that I personally appreciate good old OCS releases over everything else :)

 Why don't you preserve original file names?

-There are many, many reasons for this.
-To put it short, it would be an impossible task and only result in an unusable mess.
+There are several reasons for this.
+Tl;dr: it would be an impossible task and only result in an unusable mess.

-Just a few points to consider: there was no uniform standard to file names, not even in the BBS scene where the same release might have appeared under several 8+3 combinations.
-If such names would to be followed, each folder would be filled with differently named files in a seemingly random order.
+Just a few points to consider: especially before the Internet became widely used, there was no uniform standard to file names in the Amiga scene.
+Not even in the BBS scene where the same release might have appeared under ten different 8+3 combinations (don't believe me? check some of the BBS archives/listings floating around and see for yourself).
+If these "original" file names would to be followed, each folder would be filled with different naming schemes in a random order.
 Furthermore, for most of the productions a "real" file name wouldn't be known (e.g. files only available on pack disks) or even exist (disks spread by mail).

-Trust me, taking liberties in naming files makes things easier to you, and 2000 files named "intro" would not benefit anyone.
+Trust me, taking liberties in naming files makes things easier to you, and having 5000 files named "intro" would not benefit anyone.

 What do those weird icons stand for?